DmitryKalinovskyi/PuzzleShop/README.md

 >[!TIP]
 >✔️ - provided query is free to use
->⚠️ - query in developement and not fully tested
+>⚠️ - query in developement or not fully tested
 >❌ - query is not implemented or don't work properly

 ## List of queries for unauthorized access